 Cookies are added to the referral platform to help keep track of who should get the rightful credit.
 If a referral was offered the link from two different Promoters, who gets the credit?
 With a cookie, the first link the referral clicks on will store the Promoters ID and cannot be overridden.
 The tracking cookies (first and third party) will live for the number of days specified after the user clicks.
 If they click again, they have issued a new cookie and the time begins again.

 Here are a few cookie examples and how they work:

 Last Smart Interaction (Recommended) – Credit for the referral goes to the last member whose link was clicked by the referral.
 For example, if a user first clicks Member A’s link and then clicks Member B’s link, Member B’s tracking cookie will replace Member A’s cookie.

 First Interaction – Credit for the referral goes to the first member whose link was clicked by the referral.
 For example, if a user first clicks Member A’s link and then clicks Member B’s link, Member A’s cookie will not be replaced, except in the case that it has expired.

 Last Interaction – Cookies are always replaced on a new referral link click, regardless of whether the referral clicks the same member’s link more than once.
 This reduces tracking accuracy and fraud detection but can be useful if multiple members and referrals are expected to share the same device, as each referral link click on the same device will be tracked as a different user.

-With that said, you’ll want to discuss and ask questions with the referral software of your choosing, since different referral software companies might have a different take on how to handle cookies.
+With that said, you’ll want to discuss and ask questions with the referral system of your choosing, since different referral companies might have a different take on how to handle cookies.

-Common questions you should be asking your referral software provider would be:
+Common questions you should be asking your referral system provider would be: